 So What Can I Do?

-The farmers who embrace the wisdom of nature, the traditions of our ancestors, and the facts of modern science all agree: Raising a turkey on pasture so that it can eat its natural diet is the best way to optimize the health of farms, turkeys—and you, the customer.
+The farmers who embrace the wisdom of nature, the traditions of our ancestors, and the facts of modern science all agree: A pastured turkey raised to eat its natural diet is the best way to optimize the health of farms, turkeys—and you, the customer.

 Farming practices that embrace Mother Nature’s wisdom preserve the land, support the soil, and create far less pollution.